-Through the acquisition of Freedom, Videotron has entered the British Columbia and Alberta telecommunications markets and strengthened its position in the Ontario market.
-This expansion of Videotron's wireless business outside of its traditional Québec footprint has increased its geographic diversification, with approximately 45% of mobile subscribers in Québec, 40% in Ontario and 15% in Western Canada after the transaction.

-The number of Canadians reached by Videotron's mobile network also increased from 7.5 million (or 20% of the Canadian population) to more than 26 million (or 70% of the Canadian population), thereby significantly increasing its addressable market.
-In addition, entering new markets as an MVNO will enable Videotron to further expand its reach and offer its competitive services to even more potential users.
+Through the acquisition of Freedom in 2023 and the MVNO framework, Videotron entered the British Columbia, Alberta and Manitoba telecommunications markets and strengthened its position in the Ontario market.
+This expansion of Videotron's wireless business outside of its traditional Québec footprint has intensified its geographic diversification, with approximately 45% of mobile subscribers in Québec, 40% in Ontario and 15% in Western Canada.
+In addition to the Freedom brand, the service territory of the Fizz brand has gradually expanded across additional provinces.
+In addition, entering new markets, as an MVNO, enable Videotron to further expand its reach and offer its competitive services to even more potential users.
+Together, Videotron, Fizz and Freedom now reach over 33 million Canadians, more than 80% of Canada's population.
+Videotron is also taking advantage of the wholesale third party Internet access ("TPIA") regulatory framework to complete its telecommunications service offering outside its wireline network service area by allowing it to add Internet and other wireline services to its wireless product offerings under its Freedom and Fizz brands.

-In the markets that are now accessible to Videotron, three well-established mobile carriers offering a full range of telecommunication services over national wireline and wireless networks have a strong presence.
-These wireless carriers, including two incumbent local exchange carriers ("ILECs") and one broadcast distribution undertaking ("BDU"), have long business histories, a large portfolio of spectrum licenses and considerable operational and financial resources.
-Videotron's acquisition of Freedom creates a more competitive mobile telephony environment in the markets where Freedom operates.
+In the markets where Videotron is expanding its footprint, three well-established mobile carriers offering a full range of telecommunication services over national wireline and wireless networks have a strong presence.
+These wireless carriers have long business histories, a large portfolio of spectrum licences and considerable operational and financial resources.
+The geographically expansion of Videotron's wireless business creates a more competitive mobile telephony environment in markets where Freedom operates.
 Since the closing of the Freedom acquisition, significant enhancements have been made to Freedom's offering, plans and network to improve the customer experience.
 These enhancements include the introduction of 5G services, seamless handoff and nationwide free roaming.
-Videotron intends to bring further improvements to the Freedom offering by, among other things, introducing attractive multi-service bundles and improving the online experience for users.

-The Corporation anticipates that significant and recurring investments and costs will be required in the new Canadian markets in order to, among other things, potentially acquire new spectrum licenses for the deployment of the latest technologies, expand and maintain the newly acquired mobile networks, support the launch and penetration of new services, attract and retain customers, including commercial efforts and marketing campaigns, and compete effectively with the national wireless carriers and other current or potential competitors in these markets.
+The Corporation anticipates that significant and recurring investments and costs will continue to be required in the Canadian markets recently entered in order to, among other things, potentially acquire new spectrum licences for the deployment of the latest technologies, expand and maintain the newly acquired mobile networks, support the launch and penetration of new services, attract and retain customers, including commercial efforts and marketing campaigns, and compete effectively with the national wireless carriers and other current or potential competitors in these markets.

 Moreover, the Telecommunications segment as a whole has in the past required substantial capital for the upgrade, expansion and maintenance of its mobile and wireline networks and the launch and expansion of new or additional services to support growth in its customer base and demand for increased bandwidth capacity and other services.
 The Corporation expects that additional capital expenditures will be required in the short and medium terms to expand and maintain the Telecommunications segment's systems and services, including expenditures relating to the cost of its mobile services infrastructure, maintenance and enhancement, as well as costs relating to the roll-out of LTE-Advanced (LTE-A) and 5G technologies.
+Videotron's mobile network is covering all major Canadian metropolitan areas including more than 29 million people with the LTE technology and more than 20 million people with the 5G technology.
 In addition, the demand for wireless data services has been growing constantly and is projected to continue to grow.
 The anticipated levels of data traffic will represent an increasing challenge to the current mobile network's ability to support this traffic.
-The Corporation will have to acquire additional spectrum in the future to meet the growing demand.